This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 In planning my Christmas menu, and putting these recipes and posts together, keep in mind that I am not attempting to recreate an authentic Persian dish.
 Rather, I am using Persian flavors to bring you a new “twist” on a traditional holiday favorite.

-I hope that you will consider Za’atar and Pomegranate Molasses Roasted Duck for your own holiday menu this year… and as you plan take time to enjoy the beauty of the season.
+I hope that you will consider this Persian-style roasted duck recipe for your own holiday menu this year… and as you plan take time to enjoy the beauty of the season.
 Merry Christmas!

 Za'atar and Pomegranate Molasses Roasted Duck